-Risk identification and management strategy continues to be a key role for the Board which has overall responsibility for the Group's risk management.
-It is reported and formally reviewed regularly at Board level, with the non-executive members taking their management of risk responsibility seriously.
-In addition, the Audit Committee has responsibility for assessing and challenging the robustness of the internal control environment and risk is specifically considered by the Committee as part of the audit and reporting cycle.
-Risk appetite is not static and is regularly assessed by the Board to ensure it continues to be aligned with the Group's goals and strategy.
+Risk identification and management strategy continues to be a key role for the Board which has overall responsibility for the Company's risk management.
+It is reported and formally reviewed at least quarterly.
+Risk appetite is not static and is regularly assessed by the Board to ensure it continues to be aligned with the Company's goals and strategy.

-Risk management processes and internal control procedures are established across all levels of the Group and are managed by the Executive Directors in conjunction with input from external expert professionals where appropriate.
+Risk management processes and internal control procedures are established across all levels of the Company and are managed by the Executive Directors in conjunction with input from external expert professionals where appropriate.
 Senior management contribute to and update the risk registers on a regular basis and all employees recognise their responsibility to proactively identify and manage risk and opportunity in their daily activities and planning.
 Risk management and internal controls provide reasonable but not absolute protection against risk.